-- Center in your body/middle of torso - Knots about sternum level - Cymbals roughly 45°/shoulder to hip/seatbelt - Elbows slightly out, not tucked but not massive - Hands spread for control - Straight line from wrist to elbows through the middle finger
+- Center of your body/middle of torso.

+- Knots about sternum level.

+- Cymbals roughly 45°/shoulder to hip/seatbelt.

+- Elbows out but relaxed.

+- Hands spread for control.

+- Straight line from wrist to elbows through the ring finger, parallel to the ground.

-Port (Standard Position)
+Port (Eval)

-- Knots at eye level
+- Knots at eye level.

-- Parallel to each other
+- Parallel to each other.

-- Perpendicular to the ground
+- Perpendicular to the ground.

-- Cymbals will be 2" apart
+- Cymbals will be 2" apart.

-- Far enough away so you wouldn't hit a hat, roughly 6" away
+- Same distance from the body as flat.

-- Hands Spread for more control
+- Hands Spread for more control.

-- Elbows have a straight line through the middle finger
+- Elbows have a straight line through the ring finger.